 Hida mountains to the charming 17th-century town

 of Takayama.
 Our home for the next two nights is a traditional Japanese inn, or ryokan, where hot spring baths and delicious food offer an opportunity to relax and refresh.
-Honjin Hiranoya Bekkan (B,L,D)
+Honjin Hiranoya Bekkan or Hoshokaku ( B,L,D)

 Day 5 — Takayama

 Explore Takayama’s lively market along the Miya River and meander through the narrow Edo-style streets of the historic district, passing wooden merchant houses and sake breweries.
 Later, travel to Hida Folk Village, an open-air museum featuring traditional farmhouses and buildings from the region.
 Watch demonstrations of Japanese handicrafts and make your own sarubobo, or “monkey baby”—Takayama’s mascot.
 Sit down to a traditional multi-course kaiseki dinner at our ryokan.
-Honjin Hiranoya Bekkan (B,L,D)
+Honjin Hiranoya Bekkan or Hoshokaku ( B,L,D)

 Days 6 & 7 — Kyoto/Nara